modmore/Commerce_Cursus/README.md

 Create (in a hook or something) the CursusEventParticipant records, [create an order item that you add to the cart](https://forum.modmore.com/t/extending-comorderitem-adding-custom-products-to-cart/1187/5?u=mhamstra), and add an array of participant IDs in the comOrderItem properties with key `cursus_participants`.

-There is an example hook installed with the package called CommerceCursusCartOrderPrepare that can be used as FormIt hook.
-Feel free to extend it to your needs.

 The module will parse the `cursus_event_participants` field when the order is moved to the Processing state.

 The module will also make sure the reserved participant record is still valid during the checkout.

+There is an example hook installed with the package called CommerceCursusDemoCartOrderPrepare that can be used as FormIt hook.
+Feel free to extend it to suit your needs.

+By default, the CommerceCursusDemo plugin is disabled, but it can be used to add and remove Commerce products when an Agenda event is created or deleted.
+Feel free to extend it to suit your needs.

 ## Building